 If they fail to notice the signs or provide the necessary medical care to treat a baby suffering from oxygen deprivation, filing a medical malpractice lawsuit may be in your best interests.

 You may need to reach out to an attorney at Wilt & Associates, PLLC, who can review your medical records and details of your case in depth so you have a better idea of whether suing for HIE is the right option for you, your family, and your baby.

 Get Help From a Kentucky HIE Lawsuit Attorney

-If you are interested in learning more about pursuing a Kentucky HIE lawsuit, a qualified medical malpractice lawyer at Wilt and Thompson, PLLC may be able to help you with your case.
+If you are interested in learning more about pursuing a Kentucky HIE lawsuit, a qualified medical malpractice lawyer at Wilt and Associates, PLLC may be able to help you with your case.

 Our firm is proud to offer complimentary consultations to families suffering with devastating birth injuries such as HIE across the state of Kentucky.
 You can take advantage of this opportunity by submitting the quick contact form at the bottom of this page or by calling us at 502-253-9110.